luohaoliu/interview-question-practice/SQL_question_practice.md

 Every table is broken up into smaller entities called fields.
 A field is a column in a table that is designed to maintain specific information about every record in the table.
 A record, also called a row, is each individual entry that exists in a table.
 A record is a horizontal entry in a table.

 A column is a vertical entity in a table that contains all information associated with a specific field in a table.

+SQL Syntax

+A database most often contains one or more tables.
+Each table is identified by a name.
+Table contain records (i.e. rows) with data.